Tackle the Green-eyed Monster When Your Friend Get More Marks than You

-Jealousy is an ugly emotion- it doesn’t spare anyone.
-Students especially experience this during results time, just like the times right now.
+Jealousy is an ugly emotion.
+Students especially experience this during results time.
 A study published in the journal Science showed that envy actually activates a region of the brain involved in processing physical pain.
 No wonder people go to such lengths to ignore or deny the emotion.
-Yet it's nearly impossible to dodge, because envy is an inevitable consequence of the comparisons we seem programmed to make.
+Yet it's nearly impossible to dodge because envy is an inevitable consequence of the comparisons we seem programmed to make.

 You may worry and fear that if you don’t get over this feeling you might lose a very good friend.
 What you don’t realize and fear is that you might lose yourself and become a bitter, resentful person.

 Sounds contradictory?
 Well, it is not.
-Acceptance is the first and major step toward letting go of a malicious feeling or negative thoughts.
+Acceptance is the first and major step toward letting go of a malicious feeling or a negative thought.
 You may try to brush off the feeling under the carpet but you are fooling no one except yourself.
-Others can easily see- your actions and facial expressions give you away when you feel jealous.
-It's a destructive and ignoble emotion and nothing good can come of it, so recognition of its occurrence is your number one self-defense.
+Others can easily see your actions and facial expressions, which gives away the charade.
+It's a destructive and ignoble emotion and nothing good can come of it, so recognition of its occurrence is your number one self-defence.

 When you feel envious, you suddenly decide that your friend is incapable of scoring higher than you, you ward off their advances.
 This puts them in an uncomfortable position of both having to reassure you at the same time as realizing your lack of trust in them.
-This could mark a crack in your friendship.
+This could lead to a feud in your friendship.

-Urgently!
 Question the existence of your jealousy every time you feel it.
 Ask yourself if you are feeling it because you are afraid or angry.
-Questioning yourself will enable you to take positive steps to manage the feelings constructively.
+Questioning yourself will enable you to take positive steps towards managing the feelings constructively.
 The cloud of negative emotions that accompany jealousy should be tackled on instant basis.

-Not about your jealousy Einstein, but about your own accomplishments.
+Not about your jealousy, but about your own accomplishments.
 The idea is to act in a way that you would have acted had you not felt jealous, but instead, had felt happy and proud.
-Findings show that we often infer our values, attitudes and opinions by observing our own behavior, which is why we feel happier when we force ourselves to smile or when we force ourselves to be beneficent even if we don't feel so.
+Findings show that we often infer our values, attitudes and opinions by observing our own behaviour, which is why we feel happier when we force ourselves to smile or when we force ourselves to be benevolent even if we don't feel so.